-Antony is assisted by a small number of staff based either in the UK or Brussels.
+Antony is assisted by a small number of staff based in the UK and Brussels.
 Staffing costs are covered by the European Parliament budget.
 In Brussels, staff are paid directly by the Parliament and in the UK staff pay is administered by an independent paying agent.
 MEPs do not receive the money that is paid to staff.

 Antony’s UK paying agent for staff is Loucas Accountants based in Maidstone, Kent.

 How much does an MEP spend on travel?

 The vast majority of European Parliament meetings take place in either Brussels or Strasbourg.
 The cost of travel is covered by the Parliament.
 There is no set allowance for travel, as MEPs are refunded the actual cost of the travel to meetings.
 Antony normally travels to Brussels or Strasbourg once week, usually via Eurostar from Ashford International in Kent.
 The cost of this can vary, but a return journey to Brussels usually costs around £120.

 How much does an MEP spend on accommodation?